uab-cgds-worthey/quac/docs/faq.md

 * If `--cli_cluster_config` was used, logs from the snakemake process are stored in the directory provided using `--log_dir`.
 Else, logs will be directed to stderr/stdout and not stored in a file.
 * If `--snakemake_cluster_config` was used, logs for the jobs triggered by snakemake workflow are stored in sub-directory `rule_logs/` under the directory provided using `--log_dir`.
 Else, logs will be directed to stderr/stdout.

+## How to cite QuaC?

+Please cite this article:

+Gajapathy et al., (2023).
+QuaC: A Pipeline Implementing Quality Control Best Practices for Genome Sequencing and Exome Sequencing Data.
+Journal of Open Source Software, 8(90), 5313, https://doi.org/10.21105/joss.05313